 Healthy Pumpkin Cookies

-Prep Time 15 minutes
+Prep Time: 15 minutes

-Cook Time 6 minutes
+Cook Time: 6 minutes

-Total Time 21 minutes
+Total Time: 21 minutes

-Servings 15 cookies
+Servings: 15 cookies

 Ingredients

-• 2 tablespoons canned pumpkin puree (I recommend Libby's)
+• 2 tablespoons pumpkin

-• 1 large egg yolk (discard the egg whites or use in a different recipe)
+• 1 large egg yolk discard the egg whites or use in a different recipe

-• 1/2 cup roasted and salted almond butter
+• 1/2 cup almond butter

-• 1/4 cup pure maple syrup
+• 1/4 cup maple syrup

-• 1/2 teaspoon pure vanilla extract
+• 1/2 teaspoon vanilla extract

 • 1/2 teaspoon baking soda

-• 1/4 teaspoon fine sea salt
+• 1/4 teaspoon salt

-• 1 and 1/2 teaspoons pumpkin pie spice
+• 1-1/2 teaspoons pumpkin pie spice

 • 1/4 teaspoon ground cinnamon

-• 1/2 cup blended old fashioned oats OR quick oats, (See Note 1)
+• 1/2 cup blended old fashioned oats or quick oats, see note 1

-• 1/2 cup dark chocolate chips, coarsely chopped
+• 1/2 cup dark chocolate chips coarsely chopped

-• Optional: flaky sea salt
+• Flaky sea salt optional

 Instructions

-• BLEND OATS: Grind up oats in a blender or food processor until the oats are the texture and size of regular flour.
-Make sure to measure the 1/2 cup after grinding the oats so you have a leveled 1/2-cup measurement of blended oats.
+• Grind up oats in a blender or food processor until the oats are the texture of regular flour.
+Make sure to measure the 1/2 cupย afterย grinding the oats so you have a leveled 1/2-cup measure of blended oats.
 Add to the cookie dough.
 Mix dough with a wooden spoon or hand mixer until the dough is smooth and well combined.
-Coarsely chop the chocolate chips and stir into the batter.
-Cover dough and refrigerate for 10 minutes.

-• BAKE: Use a 1-tablespoon measuring spoon to scoop out balls of the cookie dough.
+• Use a tablespoon to scoop out balls of cookie dough.
 It is sticky, so use a finger or another spoon to coax the dough from the spoon onto the prepared trays.
-Smooth and flatten the tops of the cookie dough balls (see the photo in post for the shape of unbaked cookie dough).
+Smooth and flatten the tops of the cookie dough balls.
 Space them about 2 inches apart to fit 8 per tray.
-Bake, 1 tray at a time, for 6-7 minutes.
+Bake, 1 tray at a time, for 6โ€“7 minutes.
 Cookies should still look very soft; watch carefully to not overbake.
-As soon as the tops are no longer wet/glossy, they are done.
+As soon as the tops are no longer wet and glossy, they are done.

 Recipe Notes

-Note 1: Be sure to measure the oats after being blended-- not before.
-You should have a leveled 1/2 cup of blended oats.
+Note 1: Be sure to measure the oats after they've been blendedโ€”not before.
+You should have a leveled 1/2 cup of blended oats.ย

-Nutrition Facts
+Nutrition

 Serving: 15cookies | Calories: 137kcal | Carbohydrates: 14g | Protein: 4g | Fat: 8g | Saturated Fat: 3g | Cholesterol: 12mg | Sodium: 86mg | Potassium: 150mg | Fiber: 2g | Sugar: 6g | Vitamin A: 328IU | Vitamin C: 1mg | Calcium: 62mg | Iron: 1mg